drewsamsen/sr-cards-api/docs/cards.md

 ```

 This endpoint returns cards that are due for review, including:
-- Cards with status "new"
+- Cards with state 0 (new)
-- Cards with status "review" and a reviewAt date in the past
+- Cards with state 1, 2, or 3 and a due date in the past

 #### Request